MHKEY81/Audio-Visualizer/README.md

 ## Course Information
 - Course: Computer Graphics
-- Instructor: Dr. Ali Qaderiyan
+- Supervisor: Dr. Ali Qaderiyan
+- University: Islamic Azad University, Central Tehran Branch
+- Faculty: Faculty of Convergent and Quantum Sciences and Technologies
+- By: Mohammad Hossein Meftah
-- Term: winter 2026
+- Date: winter 2026

 ## Project Overview
 This project captures real-time audio input from either a microphone or system audio and visualizes the frequency spectrum using a dynamic, bar-based interface.